josh-taylor/brew/README.md

 # Brew Manager

-Just a sample "fun" app for managing who's turn it is to make the brew.
+Just a "fun" app for managing who's turn it is to make the brew.

 ## Useage